 Relax on one of the many magnificent beaches, or dive in and explore the crystal clear waters and coral gardens of Ningaloo Marine Park.
 Walk off the shore and snorkel one of the many sites including Turquoise Bay, Lakeside and Oyster Stacks .

-Visitors can further explore the park's rugged landscape of spectacular canyons along drive trails into Charles Knife Canyon and Shothole Canyon.
+Visitors can further explore the park's rugged landscape of spectacular canyons on the eastern side of Cape Range along drive trails into Charles Knife Canyon and Shothole Canyon.

-Camping in the large number of campgrounds along the Cape Range coast is in very high demand from Easter to October.
-For more information and to make a booking, go to our Park Stay WA website.
+Camping in Cape Range is very popular, the eleven campgrounds along the Cape Range coast are in very high demand from April to October.

-Euros, wallabies, emus and perenties are regularly encountered and the threatened black-footed rock-wallaby can be frequently spotted on the cliffs at Yardie Creek Gorge, which you can also view from the Yardie Creek Boat Tour.
-The Mangrove Bay Bird Hide is a great place to see shorebirds, mangrove fantails, mangrove whistlers and yellow white eyes.
+Kangaroos, wallabies, emus and perenties are regularly encountered on visits into Cape Range and the threatened black-flanked rock-wallaby can be frequently spotted on the cliffs at Yardie Creek and Mandu Mandu gorges.
+The Mangrove Bay Bird Hide is a great place to see shorebirds, mangrove fantails, mangrove whistlers and ospreys.

-The access road through the park is sealed, with two-wheel-drive access to camp and day use sites.
-A four-wheel-drive is needed to cross Yardie Creek.
-Conditions change quickly with rain and access may become restricted.
+The access road through the western side of the park is sealed until Yardie Creek, with two-wheel-drive access to camp and day use sites.
+The eastern side is four drive wheel drive access only.